gndrmnn/nodepool/doc/source/configuration.rst

           option.
 If this file does not exist, it will be created on builder startup and a UUID will be created automatically.

+.. attr:: images-dir-required-free
+   :default: None
+   :example: 60 # For 60 GiB
+   :type: int

+   The minimum required free space, in gigabytes, that should be available in :attr:`images-dir` to start a build.
+This is applied to all :attr:`diskimages`, however each image can also define its own value to override.
+Default value is to not check free space.

 .. attr:: build-log-dir
    :example: /path/to/log/dir